Older federal workers will be able to work part-time before retiring. Other employers are likely to follow.

 Chris Farrell is senior economics contributor for American Public Media’s Marketplace and author of the new book Unretirement: How Baby Boomers Are Changing the Way We Think About Work, Community, and The Good Life.
 He writes about Unretirement twice a month, focusing on the personal finance and entrepreneurial start-up implications and the lessons people learn as they search for meaning and income.
 Tell him about your experiences so he can address your questions in future columns.
 Send your queries to him at email@example.com.
 His twitter address is @cfarrellecon.

-More from Second Avenue:
+More From Next Avenue: